Partnerships & Applications Workshop

 10:20-Noon Session 1: Setting the scenario scene: existing efforts and current developments

-Highlighting the agencies responsible for scenario development, how to access existing products, and what is being worked on.
+Highlighting agencies responsible for scenario development, how to access existing products, and what is being worked on.

 CRESCENT Working Groups and Special Interest Groups